lichess-bot-devs/lichess-bot/wiki/Extra-customizations.md

 ## Extra customizations

-If your bot has more complex requirements than can be expressed in the configuration file, create a file named `extra_game_handlers.py` in the main lichess-bot directory.
+If your bot has more complex requirements than can be expressed in the configuration file, edit the file named `extra_game_handlers.py` in the main lichess-bot directory.
 Within this file, write whatever code is needed.

 Each section below describes a customization.